Ecofascism: Pejorative

-Detractors on the political right tend to use the term "ecofascism" as a hyperbolic general pejorative against all environmental activists, including more mainstream groups such as Greenpeace and the Sierra Club.
+Detractors on the political right tend to use the term "ecofascism" as a hyperbolic general pejorative against all environmental activists, including more mainstream groups such as Greenpeace, prominent activists such as Greta Thunberg, and government agencies tasked with protecting environmental resources.
 Such detractors include Rush Limbaugh and other conservative and wise use movement commentators.
+The term as a pejorative has been used in multiple countries.